quizzingbricks/quizzingbricks-ios/README.md

 quizzingbricks-ios
 ==================

-iOS (iPhone) client for the Quizzing Bricks game
+iOS (iPhone) client for the Quizzing Bricks game.

+It will be glorious.